In addition, interested parties can directly see more information. This significantly increases the number of potential buyers.

 What makes German Riding Horses so successful?

-The success of German Riding Horses is testament to the skills of regional breeders over hundreds of years.
+The success of German Riding Horses is testament to the skills of regional breeders for over hundreds of years.
 In order for a horse to be registered in one of the sections of the German Riding Horse studbook, it must meet the registration standards of its own breed.
 It will then be classified within the German Riding Horse books, dependent on the licensing and testing of its ancestry.
 Testing and registration standards are rigorous and include performance testing for both stallions and mares, plus proven fertility performance.
 These standards mean that German Riding Horses remain strong, healthy and active throughout their long lives.